-This article, appropriately titled divorce in California, is all about exactly that.
 We will cover the most common issues our attorneys see in their cases.
-Please don’t hesitate to contact us if you have any questions after reading this article.
-Our lawyers are available to provide you with an initial divorce consultation.
+Please don't hesitate to contact us if you have any questions after reading this article.
+Our lawyers are available to provide you with an affordable strategy session.

 The first and often most important issue to most divorcing couples is child custody.
 Child custody and visitation laws in California break up into two categories.